 When you look at those badges, do you think “Wow, that is cool!
 If those publications had them in their magazine, they must be legit”?
 I know I have, and other people have too!

 Reviews are the mecca of social proof.
-Reviews are essential for helping visitors make the decision about buying your product or not.
-Review Tracker reported that about two out of three online shoppers consider online reviews to be important to decision making.
+Reviews are essential for helping visitors decide between buying your product or not.
+Review Tracker reported that about two out of three online shoppers consider online reviews to be critical to decision making.

 Think about it, the last time you went to buy a product online, or even a service, you probably checked reviews online right?
 If you are doing it, so are your customers!